dusty-nv/jetson-inference/docs/segnet-console-2.md

 ### Multi-Human Parsing (MHP)

 [Multi-Human Parsing](https://lv-mhp.github.io/) provides dense labeling of body parts, like arms, legs, head, and different types of clothing.
- See the handful of test images called `people-*.jpg` included with the repo for trying out the MHP model:
+ See the handful of test images named `people-*.jpg` included with the repo for trying out the MHP model:

 ``` bash
 # C++